Cyanistic/ruso/README.md

 - [gosumemory] (optional) - Used to get map data from a running osu instance when using auto mode

-All other dependencies are listed in the `Cargo.toml` file.
+All other dependencies are listed in the `Cargo.toml` file and baked into the binary, no need to worry about installing them.

 ## Theming